 Helping to #BuildFor2030

-We are very proud to be partners with Microsoft, and have worked closely with them the past years in promoting InfoTiles and our solution to deliver more sustainable water usage in cities and municipalities.
+We are very proud to be partners with Microsoft, and have worked very closely with them the past years in promoting InfoTiles and our solution to deliver more sustainable water usage in cities and municipalities.

 Microsoft is a partner to the United Nations and works continuously and actively towards honouring their pledge to support the UN Sustainable Development Goals (SDGs).
 This set of 17 initiatives focuses on impacting the world for good by 2030 by encouraging and celebrating their partners working towards the same goals.